Grandma’s Old Fashioned Biscuits

 Anyway, back to the biscuits.
 My husband, daughter, and I went to visit her and she made us breakfast.
 Her biscuits were always so good.
 I mean, how did she make them so good?
 No one had her recipe, so I worked for years to try to recreate it.

 This biscuit recipe is as close as I could get to tasting as good as hers and I’ve used it to love my family for years now in her honor.
-When she passed at age 88, I got to have her canisters.
+When she passed at age 88, I got to have her kitchen canisters in my tiny kitchen.
 She used little measuring scoops in them and they made scratch marks on the bottom.
 When I get to the bottom of my sugar, I get to see her legacy there at the bottom of the can.